arunsri7/go-tweety/README.md

 # go-tweety

-Go-tweety is a twiiter app which lets you do tweet-operations from the CLI
+Go-tweety is a CLI twiiter app which lets you perform tweet-operations on the terminal

 ## Project Setup
     git clone git@github.com:arunsri7/go-tweety.git